 - Tap on the **Berry* to feed the Pokémon.

 You can swap Pokémon and berry types until you run out of Berries or reach the 10 Berries for up to 10 Pokémon limit.
+This can also be accessed from the Gym Badge screen but as your badges are sorted by activity, it is usually easier to go by the Pokémon's page.

 Is there any way to defend Gyms longer?

-If you want to optimize for intimidation, especially if you don't mind feeding Golden Razz Berry remotely, than you can go for higher CP and not worry about it.
+If you want to optimize for intimidation, especially if you don't mind feeding Golden Razz Berry remotely, then you can go for higher CP and not worry about it.
 Especially with Slaking.
 That'll keep the Gym big and tall, further encouraging would-be attackers to keep stepping.

 If you want to optimize for longevity, especially if you're low on Golden Razz Berry, you can stick to between 1200 and 1800 CP and hope for the best.